Excel Waterfall Charts: How To Create One That Doesn't Suck

 Waterfall charts are a powerful tool for visualizing changes in data over time.
 From analyzing financial statements to tracking project progress, waterfall charts can provide valuable insights into complex datasets.
 Excel is a popular solution for creating waterfall charts, but many users struggle to create charts that are both visually appealing and easy to understand.

 In this step-by-step guide, you'll learn how to create an impressive waterfall chart in Excel that will help you communicate your data effectively.
-Whether you're a beginner or an experienced Excel user, our guide provides all the necessary tips and tricks to create a stunning waterfall chart that will impress your audience.
-So let's dive in and learn how to create an eye-catching waterfall chart in Excel!
+Whether you're a beginner or an experienced Excel user, our guide provides all the necessary tips and tricks to create a stunning waterfall chart to impress your audience.
+So, let's dive in and learn how to create an eye-catching waterfall chart in Excel!

 Waterfall charts 101